Zanderlabs/IXR-Suite/README.md

-# Z-suite-mini
+# IXR Suite

-Mini version of the upcoming Zanderlabs software suite to be used primarily in VR applications.**This package is build and tested on python 3.10.x**
+Middleware between physiological hardware and primarily VR applications.**This package is build and tested on python 3.10.x**

 ## Dependencies